 Traditional Chinese used to be the standard language in all Chinese-speaking regions.
 However, in modern life, it is the written script used in Hong Kong, Macau, Taiwan, and Guangdong province.
 Within Traditional Chinese, the languages used in Hong Kong and Taiwan have some differences, mostly in pronunciation and style.

 There are two common verbal Chinese dialects, namely Mandarin and Cantonese.
-The former is widely used in Hong Kong while the latter is the predominant dialect in Taiwan.
+The former is widely used in Taiwan while the latter is the predominant dialect in Hong Kong.
 What’s more, some unique characters are found in Hong Kong Chinese while they don’t exist in Taiwan Chinese.

 Meanwhile, Simplified Chinese is used by over 1.4 billion people living in Mainland China, Singapore, and the Chinese community in Malaysia.
 While only a small number of old people in such locations can understand Traditional Chinese, a majority of Chinese people in Hong Kong and Taiwan can read Simplified Chinese characters.

 Simplified Chinese is the simplification of the Traditional Chinese by cutting down the number of brush strokes and merging characters together, making it much easier to read and write.
 Take the Traditional Chinese character 興 meaning ‘prosperous’ as an example.
 In Simplified Chinese, 10 strokes were reduced, turning it to 兴.

 The question is why Simplified Chinese was simplified Chinese invented in the first place?
 In the 1930s and 1940s, the discussion on character simplification was put forward by the Kuomintang government with the aim of boosting Chinese’s people illiteracy rate which was less than 20% in the 1940s.